Truck Accident Lawyers in Las Vegas

-The experienced Las Vegas truck accident attorneys at the Breyer Law Offices, P.C. will help victims preserve important pieces of evidence such as truck driver logs, truck maintenance records, cell phone logs and other information that might be pertinent to your truck accident injury claim.
+The experienced Las Vegas truck accident attorneys at The Husband & Wife Law Team will help victims preserve important pieces of evidence such as truck driver logs, truck maintenance records, cell phone logs, and other information that might be pertinent to your truck accident injury claim.
 Evidence preservation is crucial in truck accident cases.
 We will take every possible step to ensure that you are fairly and fully compensated for all your losses.
 Please contact our law offices and call (702) 380-8000 for a free and comprehensive evaluation of your potential truck accident claim.

 - Nevada Department of Transportation

 - Nevada Transportation Authority

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.